ThuyenP/Data-Analysis/Real Estate Insight/README.md

   This could lead to inaccurate analysis and report.
 My recommendation is discussing this with the business team and the realtor from whom the dataset was obtained.
 Meanwhile, I would proceed the analysis with only years from 2011 to 2019 to avoid skewed visualization and inaccuracy.

 * There are areas that have less than 10 listings while some areas have more than 200 listings.
-This could also a potential reason that leads to skwed visualizationa dn inaccuracy in analysis.
+This could also a potential reason that leads to skewed visualization and inaccuracy in analysis.
   ```
   SELECT COUNT(property_type) AS total_prop, town FROM sales_listing GROUP BY town ORDER BY total_prop;
   ```